twigikit/FTBC_project_1/README.md

 * Household spending data are extracted based on chain volume measure to remove the impact of price volatility of consumer goods, we used methods of ".groupby(df.index.year).means() " and ".plot" to visualised the trend of annualised average spending.

-* We then converted the annualised averaged into percentage of spending among all the category by combining the transform method and anonymous function (i.e. "transform(lambda x: round(100 * x / df_mean.sum(axis = 1),2))", the converted result was visualised in pie chart used methods of ".subplots".
+* We then convert the annualised averaged into percentage of spending among all the category by combining the transform method and anonymous function (i.e. "transform(lambda x: round(100 * x / df_mean.sum(axis = 1),2))", the converted result was visualised in pie chart used methods of ".subplots".

 ### Key observations and findings
 #### Where do Australian spend their money?